7 Stories That Prove The Importance of Teamwork

 The company’s executives worked hard on finding the perfect mix of individuals necessary to form a stellar team.
 They believed that building good teams meant combining the best people.
 But it wasn’t that simple.

 In 2012 Google ran a project known as Project Aristotle.
 It took several years and included interviews with hundreds of employees.
-They analysed data about the people on more than 100 active teams at the company.
+They analyzed data about the people on more than 100 active teams at the company.

 “We looked at 180 teams from all over the company.
 We had lots of data, but there was nothing showing that a mix of specific personality types or skills or backgrounds made any difference.
 The ‘who’ part of the equation didn’t seem to matter.’’ – Abeer Dubey, a manager in Google’s People Analytics division